derek-dchu/awesome-note/java_concurrency.md

     	}
     }
     ```
+### Reentrant Synchronization
+A thread can acquire a lock that it already owns.
+Allowing a thread to acquire the same lock more than once enables *reentrant synchronization*, which avoids having a thread cause itself to block.

+### Atomic Access
+* Reads and writes are atomic for reference variables and for most primitive variables (all types except long and double).
+* Reads and writes are atomic for all variables declared `volatile` (including long and double variables).

+### `volatile` keyword
+* If an object is `volatile`, then all thread can read it, but only one thread can write.
+* If a thread modify a `volatile` object, this modification will be seen by all other threads immediately.

 ## Thread-safe
 1. the class is thread-safe: only one thread can access that class at a time.